Kai Ming Head Start

 About

-Kai Ming Head Start offers education, play, and inquiry activities where preschoolers work on speaking and listening (language), early reading, early writing, math, science, social studies, creative arts, and technology.
-The program also includes weekly home visits, monthly center-based socialization, health screenings, and a nutrition program through the California Child and Adult Food Program (CACFP).
-Families can take part in parent engagement events, policy council meetings, and educational sessions.
+Kai Ming Head Start offers education, play, and inquiry activities that include speaking and listening (language), early reading, early writing, math, science, social studies, creative arts, and technology.
+The program also includes weekly home visits and bi-weekly center-based socialization as part of its services for families.

 • Ages: 0–5 years old

-• Price: Services are free or low cost for eligible families.
+• Price: Our services are free or low cost for eligible families.

-The program uses a research-based curriculum that promotes learning in all developmental areas and aligns with the Head Start Early Learning Outcomes Framework (ELOF) and California early care and education standards.
-The curriculum is drawn from current child development science, the interests and ideas of the children, family input, and the values of the community, and it fosters development in physical, social, emotional, language and literacy development, problem-solving, and cognitive skills.
-Kai Ming Head Start uses The Project Approach, Dual Language Learning, and The Creative Curriculum, and uses the Early Childhood Environment Rating Scale (ECERS) and Infant Toddler Environment Rating Scale (ITERS) each year.
+The program uses a research-based curriculum that promotes learning in all developmental areas and is drawn from current child development science, the interests and ideas of the children, family input, and the values of the community.
+The curriculum aligns with the Head Start Early Learning Outcomes Framework (ELOF) and California early care and education standards, uses The Creative Curriculum and The Project Approach, and supports dual language learning.
+Kai Ming Head Start uses the Early Childhood Environment Rating Scale (ECERS) and Infant Toddler Environment Rating Scale (ITERS) annually and maintains low teacher-child ratios, described as an optimal teacher-child ratio.

 • Ages: 0–5 years old

-• Price: Services are free or low cost for eligible families.
+• Price: Our services are free or low cost for eligible families.

-The program uses a research-based curriculum that promotes learning in all developmental areas and aligns with the Head Start Early Learning Outcomes Framework (ELOF) and California early care and education standards.
-The curriculum is drawn from current child development science, the interests and ideas of the children, family input, and the values of the community, and it fosters development in physical, social, emotional, language and literacy development, problem-solving, and cognitive skills.
-Kai Ming Head Start uses The Project Approach, Dual Language Learning, and The Creative Curriculum, and uses the Early Childhood Environment Rating Scale (ECERS) and Infant Toddler Environment Rating Scale (ITERS) each year.
+The program uses a research-based curriculum that promotes learning in all developmental areas and is drawn from current child development science, the interests and ideas of the children, family input, and the values of the community.
+The curriculum aligns with the Head Start Early Learning Outcomes Framework (ELOF) and California early care and education standards, uses The Creative Curriculum and The Project Approach, and supports dual language learning.
+Kai Ming Head Start uses the Early Childhood Environment Rating Scale (ECERS) and Infant Toddler Environment Rating Scale (ITERS) annually and maintains low teacher-child ratios, described as an optimal teacher-child ratio.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.